q3769/conseq4j/README.md

   behind the scenes to achieve sequential execution of related tasks.
 A thread pool is employed to facilitate the overall asynchronous execution.
 The global concurrency of unrelated tasks are upper-bounded by the execution thread pool size.
-Compared to the other conseq4j API style, this has the advantage of avoiding hash collision related issues, and may be preferable for simple cases that do not require the syntax/semantic richness an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) has to offer.
+Compared to the other conseq4j API style, this has the advantage of avoiding hash collision related issues, and may be preferable for simple cases that do not require the syntax and semantic richness an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) has to offer.
 - Since there is no bucket hashing, this API style decouples the submitted tasks from their execution threads.
 I.e. even